Article Overview: Seward Alaska Fishing Charters

 Seward, Alaska Fishing Charters: What Should I bring?

 If you’re using our trusted fishing charters in Seward Alaska, they’ll likely provide almost everything you need, but it’s still good to know and confirm that they’ll have these important items.

-- Fishing license: Make sure you get a fishing license, no ifs ands or buts about it.
-You’ll need a valid Alaska sport fishing license before you can legally fish in Alaskan waters.
+- Fishing license: Make sure you get a fishing license, no ifs ands or halibuts about it.
+You’ll need a valid Alaska sport fishing license before you can legally go fishing with Seward, Alaska charters.
 Some charter companies will offer them, but make sure before you arrive.
 You can also get one online at the Alaska Department of Fish & Game.

 - Weather-appropriate clothing: This includes warm layers, waterproof outerwear, and sturdy footwear with good traction.
 It’s also a good idea to bring sunscreen, sunglasses, and a hat to protect yourself from the sun.
-The last thing you want is to be miserable an hour into a full day on the water.
+The last thing you want is to be miserable during your Seward, Alaska fishing charter.
 Come prepared!

-- Food and water: Most charters will offer water, but alot don’t provide any food.
-Confirm with your charter what exactly they offer and plan accordingly.
+- Food and water: Some Seward, Alaska fishing charters will offer water, but many don’t provide food.
+Confirm with your Seward, Alaska fishing charter what exactly they offer and plan accordingly.
 Most will allow moderate alcohol consumption, just don’t get hammered.

-Tipping your deckhand on Seward, Alaska fishing charters is a common practice and should be expected and calculated into your costs.
-Most captains don’t pay their deckhands so they rely on your tips to eat!
+Tipping your deckhand on Seward, Alaska fishing charters is common practice and should be expected and calculated into your costs.
+Some captains don’t pay their deckhands so they rely on your tips to eat!
 Its standard practice, just like tipping a waitress or bartender.